ogame-skynet/skynet/README.md

 ###Firefox XPI

+To test with Firefox the following settings are suggested (about:config).

+	xpinstall.signatures.required: false
+	extensions.jid1-j57LkwpAWjGJXw@jetpack.sdk.console.logLevel: info

 After switching to the build/firefox folder, you can use `jpm xpi` to create the Firefox addon.

 The file has a cryptic name.
 Please rename it to match the correct name.